Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 This dynamic prepares the ground for understanding the central concept explored in this article: the scarcity mindset, a psychological pattern that profoundly influences how financial decisions are evaluated.

-Chapter 2 — What Is a Scarcity Mindset and Why Does It Matter
+Chapter 2 — What Is Scarcity Mindset and Why Does It Matter?

 The concept of scarcity mindset gained prominence in the behavioral economics literature by explaining how the perception of limited resources can profoundly alter how individuals think, evaluate risks, and make financial decisions.
 Unlike objective scarcity, when resources are actually insufficient, cognitive scarcity refers to how the brain interprets and organizes attention in response to the feeling of lack.